phalcon-orphanage/docs/en/reference/models.rst

 Binding Parameters
 ^^^^^^^^^^^^^^^^^^
 Bound parameters are also supported in :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>`.
-Although there is a minimal performance impact by using bound parameters, you are encouraged to use this methodology so as to eliminate the possibility of your code being subject to SQL injection attacks.
+You are encouraged to use this methodology so as to eliminate the possibility of your code being subject to SQL injection attacks.
 Both string and integer placeholders are supported.
 Binding parameters can simply be achieved as follows:

 .. code-block:: php